cerulean136/CDEHAT/README.md

 ```
 Alternatively, you can run our script `begin_test_in_run_window.py` to quickly perform model inference.

+The testing results will be saved in the `./results` folder.

+You can now put your own remote sensing image data into the `./demo` folder to perform SR reconstruction.

 ## 🎁 Dataset
 Please download the following remote sensing benchmarks: